openedx/edx-documentation/en_us/install_operations/source/configuration/sites/changing_appearance/create_theme.rst

 Because the UI files for the LMS and Studio are together in the edx-platform repository, you can create a theme that applies to both the LMS and Studio.
-You must create themes for Ecommerce in a separate theme directory.
+You must create themes for the E-commerce service in a separate theme directory.

 The theme directory holds the UI files that override the corresponding default files.